mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 the component to use.
 Ember provides a component helper which takes an argument that is the dasherized string representation of the component path:
 `{{component "my-component"}}` or `{{component "folder/another-component"}}`.
-This is great for addons like ember-promise-modals as it allows us to, in this case, open a modal from javascript.
+This is great for addons like ember-promise-modals as in this case it allows us to open a modal from javascript.

 ```javascript
 @service modals;